jprzywoski/python-reference/source/docs/operators/bitwise_AND.rst

 Description
 ===========
-Yields the bitwise AND of its arguments.
+Returns the result of bitwise AND of two integers.

 Syntax
 ======
 A & B

+*A*
+    Integer object.
+*B*
+    Integer object.

 Remarks
 =======
-A and B must be plain or long integers.
-The arguments are converted to a common type.
-Bitwise AND performs the logical AND operation on each pair of bits from the two inputs from the same position.
-Takes 0 as False and 1 as True.
+Bitwise AND sets the bits in the result to 1 if both the corresponding bits in the two operands are 1.

 Example 1
 =========